ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 ~~~~~~~~~~~~~~~~~~~~~~~
 {: #at-retrieval title="Retrieving an Access Token"}

-To determine the AS in charge of a resource hosted at the RS, C MAY
+To determine the AS in charge of a resource hosted at the RS, C can
 send an initial Unauthorized Resource Request message to the RS.
 The RS then
 denies the request and sends an AS Request Creation Hints message containing the address
 of its AS back to the client as